CivicTechTO/toronto-community-directory/_communities/canadian-club-toronto.md

 ---
 name: Canadian Club Toronto
-description: "Since 1897, Canadian Club Toronto has been a forum for the country's thought leaders and newsmakers.
-As an independent, not-for-profit organization, the club connects Canadians with world-class leaders and newsmakers, serving as a leading platform for influencers to engage Canadians on what matters most in politics, business, social innovation, and media."
+description: Since 1897, Canadian Club Toronto has been a forum for the country's thought leaders and newsmakers.
+As an independent, not-for-profit organization, the club connects Canadians with world-class leaders and newsmakers, serving as a leading platform for influencers to engage Canadians on what matters most in politics, business, social innovation, and media.
 tags:
   - type/club
   - type/speaker-forum